pcb-rnd knowledge pool

 Importing from schematics

 When a raw netlist is imported, no footprints are placed, only the netlist is initialized.
-In an "import schematics", both netlist and footprint data is imported.
+In an "import schematics", both netlist and footprint names are imported.

 How to design footprints